Season 3, Episode 7

 Michael Kithcart: 21:14

 I think just any kind of self-reflection at all can you can conjure up.
 I know, I can have lots of moments where there's all three at play.
 But at the moment, I wouldn't say that I was always aware of that,

 Elizabeth Onyeabor: 21:28

 right?
 And so what happens is, you know, we may put the standards in ourselves and say, and say, Oh, but I don't make I don't put the standards on other people sure about that.
 Because I know that as a leader, I would say, Oh, well, this is what I do.
 But I don't expect you but you know what, I did kind of expect a whole lot out of my team.
 And do you know, the best team I ever had?
-Well, they were all perfectionist.
+Well, they were all perfectionists.
 And guess what, one by one, we all got completely overwhelmed.
-And we left the company, because we were constantly working 150 miles an hour?
+And we left the company because we were constantly working 150 miles an hour?

 Michael Kithcart: 22:13